 The Chartered Trading Standards Institute (CTSI) publish the latest product recalls on their website (external link).

 There is also a product recalls website recently launched by HM Government.

 Registering your electrical appliances makes it easier for the manufacturer to inform you if an item is faulty or dangerous.
 Find further information and register at www.registermyappliance.org.uk (external link).

 Electrical safety in the home

 Electrical Safety First is a UK charity.
-Their mission is to help prevent deaths, injuries and damage caused by electricity by working in partnership with government, industry and others to help reduce the greatest risks.
-Advice on electrical safety in the home including is available at electricalsafetyfirst.org.uk
+Their mission is to help prevent death, injury and damage caused by electricity.
+They work in partnership with government, industry and others to help reduce the greatest risks.
+Advice on electrical safety in the home is available at electricalsafetyfirst.org.uk.

 Consumer and Business Education

 Tel: 01592 583141 Contact Consumer and Business Education online